dIoMeDs/stegos-website/content/news/2019/08/first-desktop-app-beta.md

 - You can request a payment certificate for a transaction and verify a payment certificate on the blockchain.

 ​
-Our desktop wallet has a new and sleek design – we’re hoping to create one of the most intuitive and usable privacy coin wallets out there.
+We’re hoping to create the most intuitive and user-friendly privacy coin wallet.
 But we need your help to do it.
-Please send any feedback, comments, or bug information to support@stegos.zendesk.com
+Please send any feedback, suggestions, or bug information to <support@stegos.zendesk.com>.
+No comment is too small!
 ​
 The beta app is ready for Mac and Linux.
 The Windows version is still a work in progress since the node has yet to be ported.
 We will release the Windows version very soon.
 ​